-Many of the dishes draw inspiration from China and India, with the Chinese leaving the legacy of stir-frying and the Indians introducing dried spices such as star anise, cinnamon, nutmeg and fennel.
+Many of the dishes draw inspiration from China and India, with the Chinese leaving the legacy of stir-frying and the Indians introducing dried spices like star anise, cinnamon, nutmeg and fennel.

-No visit to Cambodia would be complete without tasting the traditional fish amok – steamed and curried fish that is coated in kroeung paste and cooked in a cup made from banana leaves.
-Beef lok lak is another signature dish made with cubed beef and garnished with a lime and pepper dip.
+No visit to Cambodia would be complete without tasting fish amok – steamed, coconut curried fish coated in “kroeung” spice paste and cooked in a container made from banana leaves.
+Lok lak is another signature dish made with cubed beef and garnished with a lime and pepper dip.

-One restaurant that sets out to truly reflect the ethos of Cambodian cooking is Cuisine Wat Damnak, which offers a choice of two set menus ($19 and $27) that will make your taste buds dance for joy.
+One restaurant that sets out to truly reflect the ethos of Cambodian cooking is Cuisine Wat Damnak, which offers a choice of two set menus (five courses for $27 or six courses for $31) that will make your taste buds dance for joy.

-For the budget conscious, try Sugar Palm.
-Set in a traditional Cambodian wooden house, their menu covers all the Khmer hit dishes, from curries to satays, soups to salads.
+For authentic Khmer cuisine at reasonable prices, try The Sugar Palm.
+Located on Street 27 opposite Pannasastra University, their menu covers all the Khmer hit dishes, from curries to satays, soups to salads.

 Cambodian food is mostly about using fresh vegetables and herbs, and expensive meat and fish are added sparingly, making it perfect to adapt for vegetarians.
 Chamkar on The Passage and its newer branch on Airport Road do an excellent job of preparing veggie dishes.
 Champey serves up marvellous meals in a beautifully designed restaurant that evokes a gentle, old world charm.

 The Kitchen offers a discovery tour of Khmer cuisine with set menus for two featuring numerous exquisite dishes to sample and share.